"The place is especially designed by nature for the benefit of humanity"

 Owned by the Pendergraph family, the property is a pickup location for farm shares from the Pendergraphs' farm, Manakintowne Specialty Growers and for Fall Line Farms & Local Roots online farmers market.

-The historic buildings, gardens and grounds are perfect for art shows and sales, workshops and plein air painting.
-The timeless quality of the place works well for movie sets and photo shoots.
+The historic buildings with their high ceilings, white plaster walls and large windows are perfect for art shows and sales, and the gardens and grounds make a great setting for art workshops and plein air painting.
+The timeless quality of Huguenot Springs works well for movie sets and photo shoots.

 Artist in Residence: Lisa Goodwyn